-- debt service obligations, if any, and payments on account of principal of the Term Loan, Operating Loan, and NCIB Loan or any other debt obligations of the Partnership; - interest (including interest accrued or payable under the Term Loan, Operating Loan and NCIB Loan) and other expense obligations of the Partnership; - expenses of the Fund, the Trust, Holdings LP and Holdings GP to be paid by the Partnership under the Administration Agreement; - expenses of the Partnership; and - reasonable reserves considered necessary or desirable by Partnership GP
+- debt service obligations, if any, and payments on account of principal of the Term Loan, Operating Loan, and NCIB Loan (and Supplementary NCIB Loan once established) or any other debt obligations of the Partnership; - interest (including interest accrued or payable under the Term Loan, Operating Loan, NCIB Loan and Supplementary NCIB Loan, once established) and other expense obligations of the Partnership; - expenses of the Fund, the Trust, Partnership GP, Holdings LP and Holdings GP to be paid by the Partnership under the Administration Agreement; - expenses of the Partnership; and - reasonable reserves considered necessary or desirable by Partnership GP

-The Partnership is obligated to make monthly distributions to its partners of available cash first to holders of LP Units, second to holders of Class C Units; third, to holders of Class D Units; fourth, to holders of Class A Units; fifth, to holders of Class B Units; and sixth, to holders of GP Units; in the amounts prescribed by the Limited Partnership Agreement.
+The Partnership is obligated to make monthly distributions to its partners of available cash first to holders of LP Units, second to holders of Class C Units; third, to holders of Class D Units; fourth, to holders of Class B Units; and sixth, to holders of GP Units; in the amounts prescribed by the Limited Partnership Agreement.
 Any amounts remaining after those distributions will be distributed to holders of Class A Units, Class B Units, Class D Units and LP Units pro rata with the pro rata entitlements determined as prescribed by the Limited Partnership Agreement.